This post may contain affiliate links. For more information, click here.

 The land changes, the ground turns brown, mimicking the ground we'd have seen if we were really in the frontier all those years ago.

-We eat lunch here (at Pecos Bill Cafe) and also take a bathroom break.
+Where do you eat on the Keys to the Kingdom Tour? - We eat lunch here (at Pecos Bill Cafe) and also take a bathroom break.
 The lunch is good, very filling, and there's a lot of dishes to choose from, which you'll have already done when you got to Town Square Theater and signed in.

 This is also where you get a fun little keepsake to add to the collection you surely must already have on a lanyard. :)